 And aside from the shortage of available prospects, the reasons why some women’s status remains solitary could be for self-improvement.
 Once women have endured setbacks and heartbreaks, they can become somewhat reclusive.
 This isn’t because they don’t want to love again, in fact, it’s the opposite.
 Because women love so intensely, they prefer not to enter into relationships when they know they’re not ready.
 For some of us, healing and self-preservation is of utmost importance.

-The next time you notice a beautiful that you admire from afar, don’t assume there must be something wrong with her as the reason she doesn’t have a special man in her life.
+The next time you notice a beautiful that you admire from afar, don’t assume there must be something wrong with her as the reason she doesn’t have a romantic partner in her life.
 Chances are, she’s reserving that space for someone deserving of it.

 Love this blog post?
 Share it on social media & SUBSCRIBE for FREE love advice & more!

 You have God’s permission to get a divorce.

 If you really want a soul mate, then don’t settle for just a roommate.